dmazlum/Flutter-Photo-Gallery/README.md

 Flutter Photo Gallery it's make with flutter framework.
 This is sample app for your knowledge.

-My project get photos name form my api normally photo gallery.
-But I added video player in app.
+My project get photo names from my api.
+I added video player in app.
 Also, Google Ads will also appear when you pass 3 photos.

 To use this package :